UNT Dallas Mother-Daughter Duo Share Joy And Degrees

 The crash slowed her pace, but she did not abandon her dream.
 Patterson is earning her degree this spring.
 Caldwell graduated in December.

 “It was not the same,” admits Caldwell.
 “Something was missing.
-What it was, I wasn’t quite sure,” her voice trails in an obvious slow pitch to her quick-witted daughter who immediately takes the bait and responds “You were missing your baby!”
+What it was, I wasn’t quite sure,” her voice trails in an obvious slow pitch to her quick-witted daughter who immediately takes the bait and responds, “You were missing your baby!”
 And again, the laughter comes quick, easy and genuine.

 Patterson says she refused to allow her mom to wait for her, so they could graduate together.